-In Enlightened.
-Amy Jellicoe, played by Laura Dern is a high-flying corporate buyer who has an epic meltdown at work.
-This leads her to take time off at a holistic retreat, which is based on Esalen in Big Sur, California.
-There are bonfires on the beach, group therapy sessions, everyone wears Indian beads and all of this before the title sequence.
-Six weeks later, Amy comes back with an evangelical perspective about the merits of self-help and inner healing - she’s enlightened! - ‘all well and good,’ says her permanently bewildered Mother, played by Diane Ladd ‘but how are you going to pay for it?'
+In Enlightened, Amy Jellicoe played by Laura Dern is a high-flying corporate buyer who has an epic meltdown at work.
+This leads to her taking some time off at a holistic retreat, which is based on Esalen in Big Sur.
+There are bonfires on the beach and group therapy sessions, everyone wears Indian beads and all of this before the title sequence.
+Six weeks later, Amy comes back with an evangelical perspective about the merits of self-help and inner healing - she’s enlightened! - ‘all well and good,’ says her bewildered Mother, ‘but how are you going to pay for it?'
 With no job and a $30,000 bill from the retreat center, Amy has to move back in to her childhood bedroom and so the series begins.

 And finally, a cautionary tale from Inside No. 9.
 The episode ‘Cold Comfort’ sees Andy, played by Reece Shearsmith, as a volunteer at the Cold Comfort Support Line, a crisis hotline.
 He finds the first few calls challenging, especially as one of them is from a suicidal teenager.
 Out of his depth, he panics when the phone line goes dead.
-Immediately after this he takes a call from an elderly woman distraught that one of her cats has died.
-Having just dealt with a suicidal teen, Andy responds insensitively telling the elderly lady to get a grip ‘it’s only a cat’ and here is the moral of the tale, there is no hierarchy to misery, as Andy later finds out later to his own deadly cost.
+Immediately after this, he takes a call from an elderly woman distraught that one of her cats has died.
+Having just dealt with a suicidal teen, Andy responds insensitively telling the elderly lady to get a grip ‘it’s only a cat’ and here is the moral of the tale, there is no hierarchy to misery, as Andy finds out later to his own deadly cost.

-There is an epilogue to all of this; watching movies with therapists in them can be of ‘therapeutic benefit’.
+There is an epilogue to all of this.
+Watching movies with therapists in them can be of ‘therapeutic benefit’.
 In a 2014 study, researchers asked patients who had been hospitalised for mental health issues to watch clinically relevant films.
-For example, people with schizophrenia were encouraged to watch the Russell Crowe movie A Beautiful Mind.
-The study came to the conclusion that:
+People with schizophrenia were encouraged to watch the Russell Crowe movie A Beautiful Mind, and the study came to the conclusion that: